wp-graphql/wp-graphql/README.md

 `--ignore-platform-reqs` which skips the checks for PHP extensions inside the barebones Docker container.

 ```
+docker run --rm -v $(pwd):/app composer install --ignore-platform-reqs
 docker run --rm -v $(pwd):/app composer require lucatume/wp-browser --ignore-platform-reqs
-docker run --rm -v $(pwd):/app composer install --ignore-platform-reqs
 ```

-Now you're ready to start the Docker containers: a PHP container to hold the code under test and two MariaDB containers that provides the serve and test databases.
+Now you're ready to start the Docker containers: a PHP container to hold the code under test, a PHP/Apache container to serve WordPress, and a MariaDB container.

 ```
 docker-compose up -d